 Stretching for nearly 1.5 kilometers of fine sand, As Catedrais Beach is the perfect place to walk through sandy corridors flanked by towering slate walls, all while the sea gently laps at your feet.
 Just make sure you check the tide schedule; this beach reveals its true magic at low tide.

 Pro tip: Visiting in high season?
 You’ll want to book your spot online (it’s free!) to dodge the crowds.
-With free parking and toilets, this beach is a must-visit on your tour of the best beaches in Europe.
+With free parking and toilets, this beach is a must-visit on your tour of the Europe’s best beaches.

 Dreaming of a beach with a side of history?
-Scialara Beach, or “Castello Beach,” in Vieste is one of the best beaches in Europe, where you can soak up the sun and centuries of history simultaneously.
+Scialara Beach, or “Castello Beach,” in Vieste is one of the Europe’s best beaches, where you can soak up the sun and centuries of history simultaneously.
 Nestled in Italy’s stunning Gargano National Park, this 5-kilometer stretch of golden sand is perfect for families looking to dip their toes in calm waters and their minds in local legends.

 Overshadowed by the mighty “Pizzomunno”—a towering limestone monolith that locals believe holds the secrets of the world—Scialara Beach is more than just a pretty coastline.
 Nearby, you’ll find the medieval Castello Svevo and the 11th-century Vieste Cathedral, complete with a baroque bell tower that practically begs for an Instagram post.